DHTMLX/docs-suite/docs/grid/usage.md

 // -> { row: "10", column: "a", colspan: 4, text: "Some header", css: "myCustomColspan" }
 ~~~

-As a result, you'll get an object with a span configuration, if any span includes the specified cell.
+As a result, you'll get an object with a span configuration if any span includes the specified cell.
 Attributes of a span object are described above.

 ### Removing spans

-To remove an existing span, make use of the [](grid/api/grid_removespan_method.md) method.
+To remove an existing span, use the [](grid/api/grid_removespan_method.md) method.
 It takes the ids of the row and the column as parameters:

 ~~~jsx
 grid.removeSpan("10", "a");